cmpd6/cmpd6.github.io/speakers/index.md

 layout: speaker-overview
 ---

-For now, this list only includes *plenary speakers* who have confirmed their participation to the conference.
-This list will be expanded progressively.
+This page lists accepted minisymposia talks (MS) and contributed talks (C), as well as plenary talks (P).
+It will be expanded as more talks are accepted.